 During this important phase of childhood, it is helpful if home and school work together.
 All children need a complete set of extra clothing in case of toileting accidents.
 Should toileting assistance be needed for your child, please discuss your child's needs with the classroom teacher.
-If your child is typically developing, they must be fully toilet trained before starting preschool.
-Fully toilet trained means that they can self-toilet and do not wear diapers or pull ups.
+If your child is typically developing, they should be fully toilet trained before starting preschool.
+Fully toilet trained means that they can self-toilet, rarely have a toileting related accident and do not wear diapers or pull ups.